frankagathos/physicsJS/README.md

 # physicsJS
-#This project has 3 animated physics examples using jacascript
+#This project has 3 animated physics examples using javascript
 #